majazimnoch/Intro-days-project/README.md

 ## Business one-pager website

 Our team chose to create a dedicated webpage focused on dog adoption.
 We designed a user-friendly form for individuals interested in adoption to easily submit their personal details.
 To facilitate form testing and debugging, we utilize the httpbin.org service as the form action endpoint.
-This allows us to observe and validate the data sent from the adoption form.
-The /anything endpoint on HTTPBin is a versatile tool for testing and debugging HTTP requests.
-It echoes back information about the received request, making it useful for validating your application's interactions with a server.
+This allows us to observe and validate the data sent from the adoption form (the /anything endpoint on HTTPBin is a versatile tool for testing and debugging HTTP requests which echoes back information about the received request).

 We implemented a dynamic FAQ section using JavaScript logic to address common dog adoption questions.
 This JavaScript code snippet enhances user interactivity by allowing the toggling of a class, "active," on two specified HTML elements (#section1 and #section2).
 The code defines toggle functions for each element, and these functions are triggered by click events on the corresponding elements.
 This implementation provides a straightforward way to toggle visual styles, contributing to a more dynamic and engaging user experience.

 ## The problem

-After the intro days, I decided to add some improvements to our simple project.
-Instead of an image in the header, I added a video from <a href="https://www.pexels.com/videos/" target="a_blank"> Pexels </a>.
+After the intro days, I decided to add some improvements to our intro days project.
+Instead of an image in the header, I decided to add a video from <a href="https://www.pexels.com/videos/" target="a_blank"> Pexels </a> to my header.
 It required using <video> tag instead of placing the image as a background of the div.
-Then the video needed to be adjusted for each of three sizes of the screen to make this project responsive.
+Then the video needed to be adjusted for each of three sizes of the screen to make this project fully responsive.

 ## View it live
 Here you will see it <a href="https://leafy-duckanoo-0d53b4.netlify.app/" target="_blank"> live </a>.